Terry McDermott, Olympic speedskating gold medalist in 1964, dies at 82

 McDermott's gold was the only victory by any U.S. athletes at the Innsbruck Games.
 He proved it wasn't a fluke by taking silver in the 500 four years later at Grenoble.

-Known as “The Essexville Rocket,” a nod to his Michigan hometown, McDermott was rewarded for his Olympic triumph with a 1964 appearance on “The Ed Sullivan Show.”
-Unfortunately, he was largely overshadowed by the Beatles making their American television debut that same night.
+Known as “The Essexville Rocket,” a nod to his Michigan hometown, McDermott was rewarded for his Olympic triumph with a Feb.
+9, 1964, appearance on “The Ed Sullivan Show.”

+That same night, the Beatles made their U.S. television debut on Sullivan's show before a screaming audience.

+"I really wasn't familiar with them," McDermott said in a 2014 interview marking the 50th anniversary of one of the most famous nights in pop culture history.
+"I was told they were a famous rock band from England and this was their first appearance in our country.
+I guess that was huge.
+People were going wild."

 “I always had great admiration for Terry,” Shimabukuro told The Associated Press in a telephone interview.
 “His legacy both on and off the ice will continue for U.S. speedskating and our sport.”

-He noted that McDermott is one of the greats pictured on a large banner in the training room at the Utah Olympic Oval.
+He noted that McDermott is one of the American speedskating stars pictured on a large banner in the training room at the Utah Olympic Oval.
 Shimabukuro also remembers McDermott serving on the interview committee when he landed a coaching job on the national staff in 2002.

-“Terry’s contributions on the ice as well as off the ice just goes to show the character he had,” Shimabukuro said.
-“He wanted to give back after his skating career was over, and he did that for decades.”
+“He wanted to give back after his skating career was over, and he did that for decades," Shimabukuro said.

 Mike Plant, a former Olympic speedskater who now serves as a top official with baseball's Atlanta Braves, also remembered McDermott's tireless devotion to a sport that garners little attention in the U.S. except during the Olympics but has produced a total of 91 medals — more than any winter sport except skiing.